EmasXP/gaslawork/docs/Routing.md

 - The path to the controller (and in this case also the action) is fetched by calling `getController()` and `getAction()` on the "route data" object.
 - Gaslawork creates an object of the controller and calls the action.

-## Parameters (and special parameters)
+## Parameters

-In the example above we have put `/:controller/:action/:id` as the "target", and `\Controller\\` as the "namespace prefix".
-Parts that begins with `:` are considered as "parameters", and there are three special parameters:
+In the example above we have put `/:controller/:action/:id` as the "target", and `\\Controller\\{+controller}` as the "map to".
+Parts that begins with `:` are considered as "parameters".
+A parameter can be used in the "map to" to build the controller path.
+In the example above we are using the parameter `:controller` from the target as the `{+controller}`  parameter in the "map to".
+The plus sign means that the first character should be converted to upper case.
+Not using the plus sign would use the parameter as is (`{controller}`).

-- :directory
-- :controller
-- :action

-These three parameters decide which controller and action should be executed.
-These two parameters has default values:

-- :controller - `index`
-- :action - `index`
+There is one special parameter named "action" which decides which action (method) in the controller is going to be run.

-The defaults are going to be used if a parameter is not set by the URL.
+In the example above we are specifying the default values of the parameters by using the method `setDefaults()`.
+The defaults are are used a when parameter is not set by the URL.

-The namespace prefix is where Gaslawork should be looking for the controllers.

 Here are some examples of URL's - using the route we defined in the example above: